St Mary the Virgin

 Tickets: Because of limited space in the church, admission will be by ticket only.

-Details for obtaining tickets will be published in due course.
-There will be a 'bucket-collection for the entertainment provided by the Saxophone Group at the Fun Run / Family Picnic event.
+Note: There will be a 'bucket-collection for the entertainment provided by the Saxophone Group at the Fun Run / Family Picnic event.

 Powered by Church Edit